Chapter 1 : 1.

 Hermione's annoyance with the frenzied scene that morning had left a vindictive, bitter taste in her mouth.
 She was in no mood to play the victim.
 Not that she had ever been good at the role anyway – she was a Gryffindor.
 It was her compassion and bookish tendencies that shrouded her in an illusory cloak of weakness.
 In truth (a truth few save Ron and Harry knew) Hermione was the backbone of the Golden Trio: the main reason Harry was alive.
 Her intelligence had saved their lives year after year.
 Luck had nothing to do with it, not really.

 "Draco, come along.
 There are people of importance to see."
 Lucius Malfoy had finished speaking with the French prime minister and was staring imperiously at Hermione and the Weasley twins.
-Matching his haughty look, Hermione shot a final glare at a furious Malfoy, his grey eyes narrowed maliciously at being robbed of a retaliatory insult.
+Matching his haughty look, Hermione shot a final glare at a furious Malfoy, his grey eyes narrowed maliciously.
 Twisting with a sweep of his black velvet cloak, Lucius dropped his snake-headed cane.
 "Draco," he said with a nod.

 As Malfoy bent to pick it up, Hermione couldn't resist one final parting shot.